List of tunnels of the Faroe Islands: Operators

-Public works authority Landsverk operates the national road network including all land-based tunnels.
-The four sub-sea tunnels have each their own state-owned company brought together under the daily management of Tunnil.fo, which administers the tolls.
-These are paid by drivers at select petrol stations, via number plate recognition.
+Public works authority Landsverk operates the national road network, excluding the four sub-sea toll tunnels.
+These tunnels are each operated by its own state-owned limited company, but the four companies are brought together under a single brand and organisation, Tunnil p/F. This company administers the tolls, which charged are via number plate recognition and collected at petrol stations or car rental companies upon return of the car.
 Reduced fares are available for vehicles with a subscription (in Faroese: hald).
-Tórshavn Municipality owns the Sandá Bridge.
 A 2022 poll suggested continued support for toll charges.